opensearch-project/documentation-website/_api-reference/ingest-apis/ingest-pipelines.md

 The following are prerequisites for using OpenSearch ingest pipelines:

-- When using ingest in production environments, your cluster should contain at least one node with the node roles permission set to `ingest`.
+- When using ingestion in a production environment, your cluster should contain at least one node with the node roles permission set to `ingest`.
 For information about setting up node roles within a cluster, see [Cluster Formation]({{site.url}}{{site.baseurl}}/opensearch/cluster/).
 - If the OpenSearch Security plugin is enabled, you must have the `cluster_manage_pipelines` permission to manage ingest pipelines.

 ## Define a pipeline